What is the proposed WHO Pandemic Preparedness Treaty?

 Recognising that the Dreadnought programme is one of the largest Government investment programmes going forward, the 2015 SDSR made a number of changes to the structure of the project, specifically with reference to governance and oversight of delivery.

-A new Submarine Delivery Agency has been established, which became an Executive Agency of the MOD in April 2018.
-That agency will manage the procurement and in-service support of all current and future nuclear submarines, including Dreadnought.
+A new Submarine Delivery Agency has been established which will manage the procurement and in-service support of all current and future nuclear submarines, including Dreadnought.
 It sits alongside the MOD’s Defence Equipment and Support (DE&S).

 In tandem, the MOD and its two key industrial partners on the dreadnought programme, BAE Systems and Rolls Royce, have formed a new commercial alliance in order to jointly deliver the programme.